Clever-ISA/Clever-ISA/specs/Main.md

 Instructions:
 - 0x020 (movsx): Moves a signed integer operand from the second operand, to the first.
 If the second operand is smaller than the first, the highest bit is copied to each higher bit in the first opernd.
 - 0x021 (bswap): Moves the second operand into the first, swapping the order of the bytes stored.
-- 0x022 (movsif): Moves a signed integer value from the second operand into the first, converting it into a floating-point value.
-- 0x023 (movxf): Moves a fixed-point value from the second operand into the first, converting it into a fixed-point value.
-- 0x024 (movfsi): Moves a floating point value from the second operand into the first, truncating it into a signed integer value.
-- 0x024 (movfx): Moves a floating point value from the second operand into the first, converting it into a fixed-point value
-- 0x026 (movf): Moves a floating-point value from the second operand into the first, converting it to the size of the destination operand.
-- 0x027 (movfd): Moves a decimal floating-point value from the second operand into the first, converting it to the size of the destination operand.

-floating-point moves use the size of the floating-point operand to determine the format.
-`size`=1 is not valid for any such operand.
-For `movf` and `movfd`, the size of both operands are used, and the value is converted from the source format to the destination format.
-For all operations other than `movfd`, IEEE754 binary floating-point format is used for the size of the operand.
-For `movfd`, the corresponding decimal format is used.

-Fixed point operands (`movxf` and `movfx`) use the higher half of the value for the integer portion, and the lower half for fractional portion.

 All memory accesses are performed atomically.
 Note that the entire operation is not required to be atomic.